jan-bogaerts/mark/src/markdownCode.md

 ### project service
 - the project service is a global singleton that is responsible for:
   - creating a new project
-    - all data is cleared from the project's data list
+    - call this.clear
     - call folder-service.clear
-    - ask the gpt=service to have all registered gpt-transformers recreate their cache object (to empty the data).
+    - for each transformer that is registered with the cybertron-service, ask the cache object to reload the data file:
+      `transformer.cache.clearCache()`
-    - an event is raised to indicate that the data has changed (for the project-editor & and results-view components, if they are opened)
+    - raise the content-changed event to indicate that the data has changed
   - opening an existing project.
+    - call this.clear
     - call folder-service.set-location(file-path)
     - read the contents of the file that is specified as a parameter.
-Read it as a string.
+Read it as a string. save with the field 'content'
     - split the file in lines
     - for each line in the file, call line-parser-service.parse(line, index).
-    - for each transformer that is registered with the cybertron-service, ask the cache object to reload the data file.
+    - for each transformer that is registered with the cybertron-service, ask the cache object to reload the data file:
+      `transformer.cache.loadCacheFromFile()`
-    - raise an event to indicate that the data has changed (for the project editor)
+    - raise an event (content-changed) to indicate that the data has changed
   - saving the currently opened project (param: file).
     - if there was no previous file path (first time project is saved), call folder-service.move(file)
     - if the previous file path is different from the new file (save-as was called), call folder-service.copy(file)